JARUS-QM/casex/docs/source/examples/example1_critical_area.rst

 The first five are shown in the output below along with some of the aircraft parameters.

 Finally, we can also compute the raw iGRC as described in Annex F. This is done using the :class:`AnnexFParms` class.
-Here we need to input the population density, which is set to 800 here.
+Here we need to input the population density, which is set to 3000 here.

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
     :lines: 52

 This iGRC value can now be used in the SORA process.
 The value should be rounded up to the nearest larger integer.

 The output of the example is as follows.
-We see that the raw iGRC is 5.7, which must be rounded up to 6 for the actual iGRC value.
-This demonstrates how an aircraft, which belongs in the third column (due to the high impact speed above 35 m/s) can achieve a lower iGRC value that given in the table (which would be 7) by doing the actual calculations for the critical area.
+We see that the raw iGRC is 6.4, which must be rounded up to 7 for the actual iGRC value.
+This demonstrates how an aircraft, which belongs in the third column (due to the high impact speed above 35 m/s) can achieve a lower iGRC value that given in the table (which would be 8) by doing the actual calculations for the critical area.

 It is important to note that this example uses rubber against concrete as the friction coefficient.
 This obviously has to be adjusted depending on the aircraft and the overflown terrain.
+Alternatively, it is always acceptable to use the Annex F standard value of 0.65.

 .. code-block:: console

-    Wingspan:                   1.5 m
+    Wingspan:                   2.2 m
     Mass:                       5 kg
     Horizontal impact speed:    36.9 m/s
-    Glide area:                 4.3 m^2
+    Glide area:                 6.2 m^2
-    Slide area:                 58.2 m^2
+    Slide area:                 78.1 m^2
-    Critical area inert:        62.5 m^2
+    Critical area inert:        84.2 m^2
     Critical area deflagration: 0.0 m^2
-    Total critical area:        62 m^2
+    Total critical area:        84 m^2
-    Raw iGRC:                   5.7
+    Raw iGRC:                   6.4